 Data mining is the process of finding patterns and relationships in data.
 It is often part of the predictive analytics process.
 Organizations will use data mining to find patterns in historical data, and then predictive analytics goes the next step of using those patterns to forecast what is likely to come next.
 Companies can use data mining to help with predictive analytics, or they can use data mining alone.

 If you think of predictive analytics as taking data mining to the next step, you can think of prescriptive analytics as the next step beyond predictive analytics.
 Prescriptive analytics not only tell you the likelihood of future outcomes but also the likely results of actions you might take in reaction to those future events.

-Predictive Analytics Examples
+Predictive Analytics Use Cases

 Predictive Analytics Techniques